apache/brpc/docs/en/thrift.md

 }
 ...
 ```
-construct thrift request and send to server, ThriftMessage is a template class, the native thrift message was delegated by and can be accessed directly by raw() method.
+Construct a thrift request and send it to server, ThriftMessage is a template class that hosts thrift navtive messages, raw() methods can directly manipulate native thrift messages.

 ```c++
  // wrapper thrift raw request into ThriftMessage